parnopaeus/repository-handbook/Service-Planning.md

 If you are already providing repository services, having a clear sense of why you are providing them and how well they are meeting your current goals and expectations may provide insight and direction for resource planning and staffing, future development, and potentially also a sense of the skills and competencies that you need to hire for in the future.

-In either case, it is important to look at the existing repository landscape at Cornell, and determine whether an independent infrastructure will best fit the service needs of your community, or whether an existing system will be better suited.
+In either case, it is important to look at the existing repository landscape at your organization, and determine whether an independent infrastructure will best fit the service needs of your community, or whether an existing system will be better suited.

 The steps of this needs assessment can be found below; we also recommend working through the Repository Scope section of this handbook as part of that analysis.
 Semi-structured stakeholder interviews may be a good way to collect some of this information.